You Are Eating an Orange. You Are Naked.

 You Are Eating an Orange.
 You Are Naked. is an intimate novel of memory and longing that challenges Western tropes and Orientalism.
 Embracing the playful surrealism of Haruki Murakami and the atmospheric narratives of filmmaker Wong Kar-wai, Sheung-King's debut is at once lyrical and punctuated, and wholly unique, and marks the arrival of a bold new voice in Asian-Canadian literature.
 (From Book*Hug)

 You Are Eating An Orange.
-You Are Naked. is on the Canada Reads 2021 longlist.
+You Are Naked. was on the Canada Reads 2021 longlist.

 Sheung-King is a writer born in Vancouver, raised in Hong Kong and currently living in Toronto.
 You Are Eating an Orange.
 You Are Naked. is his first book.